 Both the Year and School councils have notice boards which display, for example, minutes of meetings and action taken.

-The School Council has made a number of significant improvements to the school including implementing a new reward (credit) system, ensuring that the school has more efficient recycling facilities and working with teachers to review the homework system
+The School Council has made a number of significant improvements to the school including implementing a new reward (credit) system, ensuring that the school has more efficient recycling facilities and working with teachers to enhance learning experiences through Google Classroom.

 Through form time pupils have the opportunity to feedback back opinions on their experiences in activities e.g. PSHE day sessions, which are subsequently acted upon.

-The role of democracy was reinforced when the school held its own mock election where pupils throughout the school were then given the opportunity to vote in ‘typical’ voting booths.
-Prior to voting pupils discussed the importance of democracy and were shown videos of the main parties running for election, discussed their policies and the possible outcome of the General Election.
-Sixth form students participated in a debate with representatives from the five main parties; pupils had the opportunity to put their questions to the candidates on education, immigration, money, the environment and many other topical issues.
+The role of democracy is reinforced through the school holding its own mock elections where pupils throughout the school are given the opportunity to vote in ‘typical’ voting booths.
+Prior to voting, pupils discuss the importance of democracy and are shown videos of the main parties running for election, discuss their policies and the possible outcome of the General Election.
+Sixth form students participate in a debate with representatives from the five main parties; pupils have the opportunity to put their questions to the candidates on education, immigration, money, the environment and many other topical issues.